Selected writings, notes, and reflections.

 in the gazes, in the words of people…

-To be nothing, nothing anymore, but only a little
+Let there be nothing, nothing anymore,

-joy and satisfaction to remain...
+but a little joy and contentment remain…

 everyone, as if they were dead…